 The surname Marsland was first found in Lancashire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when Adam, Alan and Andrew held estates in that shire in the township of Castleton.
 The variant Martley claims their origin from Martley, a village and civil parish in the Malvern Hills district of the of Worcestershire.

 This web page shows only a small excerpt of our Marsland research.
-Another 171 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Marsland History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Marsland History in all our PDF Extended History products and printed products wherever possible.